-Gardening – get your kids to help you in the garden.
+Get your kids to help you in the garden.
 They will love planting seeds in pots or planting flowers.
 Strawberries and sunflowers are good ones where you should get results quickly.
 But for those that can’t wait cress and herbs will grow very quickly.

-Digging – Some children benefit from doing heavy work as they have tons of energy to use up.
+Some children benefit from doing heavy work as they have tons of energy to use up.
 Digging and moving soil in a wheelbarrow is a good game.

-Trucks – My son has a toy truck and he loves filling it with mud and transporting it round the garden to a new mud pile.
+My son has a toy truck and he loves filling it with mud and transporting it round the garden to a new mud pile.
 I love to get some cheap compost and put it out for my boys to play with.
 They can use toy diggers, cranes, bucket and spade.

-Mud kitchen – there are some amazing examples of mud kitchens online.
+There are some amazing examples of mud kitchens online.
 We got a second hand toy kitchen for the garden and the kids can now make mud pies whenever they like.
 Old pots and pans are great garden toys.

 4. Arts & Crafts

-This is one I try to do at the table or in the garden as I do not want paint all over my furniture.
+This is one I try to do at the table or in the garden as I don’t want paint all over my furniture.
 Having said that if you buy washable paint it does come off very easily.
 To be honest I am not very good at art and craft but I have found loads of easy ideas on Pinterest.
 I find it great to look through for new ideas to try.

-Painting – this is great fun and you can use lots of different colours and try mixing new ones.
+This is great fun and you can use lots of different colours and try mixing new ones.
 Foam shapes are great for printing or you can buy stamps.
 Small children can get very messy-a good option when starting out is roller paints.